mzbac/image2dsl/README.md

 - Input Image: An image of a web UI that serves as input to the model.
 - Preprocessing: The input image is preprocessed to prepare it for the ViT model.
 - ViT Model: A pretrained Vision Transformer model is used to extract features from the preprocessed input image.
-- Transformer Decoder: A custom Transformer decoder takes the image features and generates the corresponding DSL tokens.
+- GPT-2 Pre-trained Decoder: A pre-trained Transformer decoder takes image features and generates the corresponding DSL tokens.
 - Output Tokens: The generated tokens are passed through a linear layer to produce the final output tokens.
 - Predicted DSL Code: The output tokens are decoded back into the DSL code.